-The radio domain can be an interesting alternative window to test particle acceleration taking place at the TS of ULX bubbles.
-In the following, we present an analytic argument providing an order of magnitude estimate of the low-energy leptonic emission from primary electrons accelerated in these systems.
+The radio domain can be an interesting alternative window for testing particle acceleration taking place at the TS of ULX bubbles.
+In the following, we present an analytic argument providing an order-of-magnitude estimate of the low-energy leptonic emission from primary electrons accelerated in these systems.